 Class of 2018

 Dr. Christiana Bediako received a BS in Biology from Frostburg State University and medical degree from Medical University of Lodz.
 She then completed an Internal Medicine Transitional year at University of Maryland Medical Center-Midtown Baltimore.
-Along with her medical degree, Christiana has a degree in MPH.
 Dr. Bediako enjoys spending time with family, counseling/mentoring youth, aerobic classes, and running.
 She’s fluent in Twi (African dialect), and understands some Russian and Polish.

 Dr. Adams comes to us from Newport, Wales (United Kingdom).
 Joe received his medical degree from Semmelweis University – School of Medicine.
 He received several Clerkship honors in multiple specialties, most notably Family Medicine, Emergency Medicine, and Internal Medicine.
 For two consecutive years, Dr. Adams received the “Tutor of the Year” award at the Medical University of South Carolina (MUSC) in Charleston, SC.
 While there, Dr. Adams was an Instructor, Faculty question writer, leader of the Boards Review Preparatory Courses, and Chair of the Interprofessional Academy for Student Teachers.
 As a strong believer in education, Joe is a committed learner who strives and aspires to educate his patients and their families to better physical and mental health.
 Dr. Adams comes from a large family of physicians and healthcare workers.
 Joe speaks several foreign languages including German, Hungarian, and Arabic.
 Some of Dr. Adams’ interests include running, tennis, soccer, chess, and aviation.